https://defrafmp.blog.gov.uk/using-this-blog-comments-moderation-and-feedback/

 Moderation

-Here is a brief outline of how we evaluate comments:
+Here is a brief outline of what we check when we evaluate comments:

-Step 1: Is this comment ‘on topic’, does it add value to the discussion and can Defra answer publicly?
+- Is this comment ‘on topic’?
+Is it relevant to the subject discussed in the post, does it add value to the discussion and can Defra answer publicly?

 If so, publish the comment with or without a response.

-Our content team will focus on comments that are 'on topic' for the post they sit under.
-To stay on topic, we ask that your comments be about details covered in the post so that the comment section is a useful addition to the post and adds value to the topic.
+Our content team focus on comments that are 'on topic' .
+We ask that comments be about details covered in the post so that the comment section is a useful addition to the post and adds value to the topic.

-Step 2: Is this person asking for information or commenting on details relating to something not covered in the post?
+- Is the user asking for information or commenting on details that are not covered in the post?

-This would not be on topic so pass the comment onto the relevant team.
-The comment will not be published.
+This would not be on topic so the comment will not be published.
+The comment will be passed onto the relevant team.

-Refer to the participation guidelines and discuss the next steps with the relevant team.
+Refer to the participation guidelines above and discuss the next steps with the relevant team.

 Feedback

-If you have a comment or question about anything not covered in our posts, please contact FMPs@defra.gov.uk so we can help.
+If you have a comment, suggestion or question please contact us at FMPs@defra.gov.uk.